 - Paintbrush comb.

-Add paint thinner to a plastic container.
-You will need enough to cover the bristles up to the ferrule (the metal bit that holds the bristles in place).
-If you don’t have thinner, you can use mineral spirits.
+Pour paint thinner or mineral spirits into a plastic container.
+You need enough liquid to cover the bristles up to the ferrule.

-Pop the paintbrush into the thinner and leave it for 20 minutes.
-After the time has elapsed, move the bristles from side to side to work the polyurethane loose.
-You will see the thinner change color as it starts to remove the polyurethane.
+Place the paintbrush into the thinner and let it soak for 20 minutes.
+After the time has elapsed, move the bristles from side to side against the bottom of the container to work the polyurethane loose.
+The thinner will turn cloudy as the finish dissolves.

-Pour the contaminated thinner into a sealed bottle, then add some fresh thinner and repeat this process.
-Keep working the brush back and forth until all the paint has come away.
-You’ll know when this has happened because the thinner remains clear.
+Pour the dirty thinner into a “waste” jar (do not throw it away yet).
+Pour fresh thinner into your clean container and repeat the cleaning process.
+Keep working the brush back and forth until the thinner remains clear.

 What You’ll Need